Rebetiko: The revival

 The first phase of the rebetiko revival can perhaps be said to have begun around 1960.
-In that year the singer Grigoris Bithikotsis recorded a number of songs by Markos Vamvakaris, and Vamvakaris himself made his first recording since 1954.
-During the same period, writers such as Elias Petropoulos began researching and publishing their earliest attempts to write on rebetiko as a subject in itself.
-The bouzouki, unquestioned as the basic musical instrument of rebetiko music, now began to make inroads into other areas of Greek music, not least due to the virtuosity of Manolis Chiotis.
+In that year, the singer Grigoris Bithikotsis recorded a number of songs by Markos Vamvakaris, and Vamvakaris himself made his first recording since 1954.
+During the same period, writers such as Elias Petropoulos began researching and publishing their earliest attempts to consider rebetiko as a subject in itself.
+The bouzouki, unquestioned as the basic musical instrument of rebetiko music, then began to make inroads into other areas of Greek music, not least due to the virtuosity of Manolis Chiotis.
 From 1960 onwards prominent Greek composers such as Mikis Theodorakis and Manos Hatzidakis employed bouzouki virtuosi such as Manolis Chiotis, Giorgos Zambetas, and Thanassis Polyhandriotis in their recordings.

 The next phase of the rebetiko revival can be said to have started in the beginning of the 1970s, when LP reissues of 78 rpm recordings, both anthologies and records devoted to individual artists, began to appear in larger numbers.
 This phase of the revival was initially, and is still to a large extent, characterized by a desire to recapture the style of the original recordings, whereas the first phase tended to present old songs in the current musical idiom of Greek popular music, laïki mousiki.
 Many singers emerged and became popular during this period.
-It was during the 1970s that the first work which aimed at popularizing rebetiko outside the Greek language sphere appeared and the first English-language academic work was completed.
+It was during the 1970s that the first work which aimed to popularize rebetiko outside the Greek language sphere appeared and the first English-language academic work was completed.

-During the 1970s a number of older artists made new recordings of the older repertoire, accompanied by bouzouki players of a younger generation.
+During the 1970s, a number of older artists made new recordings of the older repertoire, accompanied by bouzouki players of a younger generation.
 Giorgios Mouflouzelis, for example, recorded a number of LPs, though he had never recorded during his youth in the 78 rpm era.
 The most significant contribution in this respect was perhaps a series of LPs recorded by the singer Sotiria Bellou, who had had a fairly successful career from 1947 onwards, initially under the wing of Tsitsanis.
-These newer recordings were instrumental in bringing rebetiko to the ears of many who were unfamiliar with the recordings of the 78 rpm era, and are still available today as CDs.
+These newer recordings were instrumental in bringing rebetiko to the ears of many who were unfamiliar with the recordings of the 78 rpm era, and are still available as CDs.

 An important aspect of the revival of the late 1960s and early 1970s was the element of protest, resistance and revolt against the military dictatorship of the junta years.
 This was perhaps because rebetiko lyrics, although seldom directly political, were easily construed as subversive by the nature of their subject matter and their association in popular memory with previous periods of conflict.

 Rebetiko in its original form was revived during the Junta of 1967–1974, when the Regime of the Colonels banned it.
 After the end of the Junta, many revival groups (and solo artists) appeared.
 The most notable of them include Opisthodhromiki Kompania, Rembetiki Kompania, Babis Tsertos, Agathonas Iakovidis and others.